LakshmiRadhakrishnan09/Concepts/Terraform/Terraform.md

 terraform providers lock ( normally invoked as part of terraform init)

-The terraform providers lock consults upstream registries (by default) in order to write provider dependency information into the dependency lock file.
+The 'terraform providers lock' consults upstream registries (by default) in order to write provider dependency information into the dependency lock file.

 The 'terraform providers lock' will analyze the configuration in the current working directory to find all of the providers it depends on, and it will fetch the necessary data about those providers from their origin registries and then update the dependency lock file to include a selected version for each provider and all of the package checksums that are covered by the provider developer’s cryptographic signature.